eclipse-archived/smarthome/extensions/transform/org.eclipse.smarthome.transform.scale/README.md

 These expressions are evaluated from top to bottom.
 The first range that includes the value is selected.

+## Special entries
+Note that scale transform is evaluated in the order of appearance of matching conditions.
+If you define given ranges, you can use :

+### Catchall Entry
+`[..]=Catchall`

+This entry will match all numeric values not met by a previous range.

+### Not A Number
+Scale transform is designed to work with numeric or quantity states.
+When the value presented to scale transform doest not match this, it will not be handled, a warning will be raised in the openhab.log file.
+This can happen with NULL or UNDEF states.
+This case can be smoothly be handled with a

+`NaN=Non Numeric State presented`

+### Formatting output
+At last, Scale transform takes care of formatting an output with this entry :

+`format=%label% (%value%) !`

+Where `%label` will be replaced by transformed value and `%value%` is the numeric value presented.

 ## Example

 The following example shows how to break down numeric UV values into fixed UV index categories.